bonitasoft/bonita-doc/md/applications.md

 ## Deploying an application

-To deploy an application, you use the Bonita BPM Portal.
+To deploy an application, you use the Bonita Portal.
 You need to import (or create in the Portal), the following **in this order**:

 1. Organization then profiles
 2. API extensions then pages, layout, themes